-Perkins Coie will be offering 1L Diversity Fellowships, 1L Patent/Patent Litigation Fellowships and 1L Political Law Diversity Fellowships for the summer of 2018.
-The application period for these fellowships begins on December 1 , 2017 and ends on January 17, 2018.
+Perkins Coie will be offering 1L Diversity Fellowships, 1L Patent/Patent Litigation Fellowships and 1L Political Law Diversity Fellowships for the summer of 2019.
+The application period for 2019 fellowships begins on December 1, 2018

 Our firm is committed to the growth and development of legal communities that accurately reflect the rich diversity of our communities.
 Since 1991 we have been pleased to offer fellowships to first year law students from a diversity of backgrounds.
 The fellowships provide students a $15,000 academic scholarship and a paid summer associate position immediately following the completion of their first year of law school.